Artemis, the Honest Well-Digger: Plot

 Upon arrival, Artemis is greeted by an official from a Soviet ministry who welcomes him as a member of the American proletariat.
 He is whisked off to meet Premiere Khrushchev at a performance of the Bolshoi Theatre.
 The meeting never materializes.
 Artemis is assigned an interpreter by the Central Government Agency to act as his personal tour guide: he instantly falls in love with the lovely Miss Natasha Funaroff.
 Her father, Marshal Funaroff, has been exiled to Siberia.
 The attraction is mutual, and when Artemis departs the USSR, they agree to correspond by mail.

 Shortly after arriving back at his home, Artemis resumes his drilling operations.
 A love letter arrives from Natasha, gushing with lyrical phrases.
 Artemis responds ardently in the same vein, declaring his love in vaulting metaphors.
 An exchange of letters ensues.
 After several months Artemis is notified that an official named Mr. Cooper, who he assumes is from the Internal Revenue Service, wishes to meet with him.
 The man turns out to be an agent from the US State Department.
 Issuing blandishments, Mr. Cooper convinces Artemis that it is his patriotic duty to travel to Washington D.C. for an interview with the US Secretary of State.
 Artemis consents, and discovers that all his letters with Natasha have been intercepted and closely examined.
 He is suspected, without any concrete evidence, of having divulged state secrets in coded messages concealed in the love letters.
-The Secretary attempts to enlist him in a counterintelligence operation to send disinformation to Nataha by way of his supposed cipher.
+The Secretary attempts to enlist him in a counterintelligence operation to send disinformation to Natasha by way of his supposed cipher.
 Artemis emphatically declines.
 He is urged to reconsider the matter and is released.
 He is never contacted again by the authorities.
 Artemis seeks solace in his only true love: water.